Wealthsimple Trade Review 2025

 • RRSP

-On the one hand, we’re happy they offer these options for a reasonable price… but on the other hand, if you’re serious enough about trading that you need up to the minute stock prices, there are other platforms that give you more data and analytics, plus more asset and account options, as part of their basic package.
+On the one hand, we’re happy they offer these options for a reasonable price… but on the other hand, if you’re serious about trading, there are other platforms that give you much more data and analytics, plus more asset and account options, as part of their basic package.
+Time and time again, we hear from experienced traders that the Wealthsimple platform is lacking in the data and analytics they are seeking.

 You can learn more about what other trading apps have to offer in our collection of The Best Stock Trading Apps in Canada